-There are special provisions to prevent disposal notices being given in respect of foreign instalment receipts issued in the T3 Global Offering and in the event disposal notices would, but for these provisions, have been given in respect of such foreign instalment receipts ("offer instalment receipts") such notices shall not be given.
+There are special provisions to prevent disposal notices being given in respect of foreign instalment receipts issued in the Global Offering and in the event disposal notices would, but for these provisions, have been given in respect of such foreign instalment receipts ("offer instalment receipts") such notices shall not be given.
+Disposal notices may be given to all holders whose foreign shares were registered in their names (or became coded as foreign) on the day prior to the date of registration of the Global Offering instalment receipts in the names of their holders, and so on, until a situation is reached where the number of foreign shares and instalment receipts in respect of which disposal notices have not been given is below the Aggregate Limit.

 The recipient of a disposal notice is required to divest the shares or instalment receipts that are the subject of the notice before the divestment date specified in the notice.
-The divestment date will be the fifth business day of the month after the month in which the disposal notice was issued unless that would be less than 30 days after the date of issue of the notice, in which case the divestment date will be the fifth business day of the notice of instalment receipts in the 30 days after instalment receipts were first traded on the ASX in 2006, the divestment date will be the day six months after first trading.
+The divestment date will be the fifth business day of the month after the month in which the disposal notice was issued unless that would be less than 30 days after the date of issue of the notice, in which case the divestment date will be the fifth business day of the next month.
+However, in relation to registrations of shares or instalment receipts in the 30 days after instalment receipts are first traded on the ASX in 2006, the divestment date will be the day six months after first trading.